 - Plan ahead: Think about the parts of going out and drinking that you enjoy and the parts that you don't, and plan your night so you can experience as much as possible of the former, and as little as possible of the latter.
 If you know you will be drinking alcohol, make sure you eat beforehand.
 If you are going out, plan a way to get home before you leave.
 Stick with your friends.
 You can also follow these Low-Risk Drinking Guidelines produced by the University of Toronto and the Centre for Addiction and Mental Health.

 - Know your limits: Be aware of changes in your body and signals that you have had enough to drink.
 You are more likely to be involved in a sexual assault if you are severely intoxicated.
 Try taking the E-Chug Challenge, a self-assessment tool which will provide you with feedback on your own alcohol use, including calculating your BAC, and suggesting your likelihood of dependency, based on an analysis of your family history.
-It's sponsored by Every Drink is a Choice, a Kingston website that provides alcohol information like standard drink sizes, safer partying strategies, and the risks of alcohol use.

 - The number one drug in reported drug-facilitated sexual assault (DFSA) is alcohol.
 Don't let your drink out of your sight, and only take drinks from others if you've watched them be poured or opened.
 The Association of Obstetricians and Gynecologists of Canada has compiled information, prevention strategies and statistics relating to DFSA, all available online.
 If you think that you have experienced sexual assault, don't hesitate to call Sexual Assault Centre Kingston's 24-hour crisis line is 613-544-6424 (toll free 1-877-544-6424).
 For more resources, see the Abuse and Sexual Harassment page of this site.